Creating a Message Board (Forum)

 What You Need to Host Your Own Message Board

-The first thing you need to do is register your domain name (yoursite.com) and select a web host.
+The first thing you need to do is reserve your domain name (yoursite.com) and select a web host.
 You can't host your own forum without these two things.

 As far as web hosting goes, you need to choose a regular linux or Windows plan like the ones here.